 Jesuit does not award academic or athletic scholarships.

 Scholarship funds that have been established by the school, individuals, and families provide the financial assistance for many deserving students and their families.
 Collectively, Jesuit’s Endowed Scholarships constitute Jesuit’s endowment fund.
 Income derived from the fund’s investments is earmarked for financial assistance and also helps offset the school’s operating expenses.

-It is important to note that contributions to the annual Parents’ Annual Giving (PAG) and the alumni’s Living Endowment Fund (LEF) drives are NOT used for financial assistance.
+It is important to note that contributions to the annual Parents’ Annual Giving (PAG) and the Alumni Giving drives are NOT used for financial assistance.
 Donations by parents and alumni to those two particular campaigns are used to defray the school’s operating expenses.